vicwomg/jamtrip/README.md

 # JamTrip

 A graphical front-end for JackTrip and JACK that simplifies connecting two or more parties for realtime music collaboration over the internet.
 The goal is to simplify the process as much as possible.
-Most musicians have a hard time with the technical aspects of configuring JACK and JackTrip.
+Many musicians have a hard time with the technical aspects of configuring JACK and JackTrip, and launching them from the command line.

 JamTrip makes the following assumptions: